Describe your travels with these unique and beautiful travel words from different languages around the world.

 Henry Miller said “One’s destination is never a place, but a new way of seeing things.”
 Do we ever really understand the world and what we see on our travels, and how they mould us?
 Sometimes, if at all, it takes time to discover how these things change our lives.

-A chance encounter with something wonderful.
+Definition: A chance encounter with something wonderful.

 Whether it’s stumbling across a hidden back street, a quaint cafe, or connecting with a local, trouvaille describes those magical moments we experience in our journeys.

-The warm feeling you get while enjoying the company of great friends and all life has to offer.
+Definition: Pronounced hue-guh, hygge describes the warm feeling you get while enjoying the company of great friends and all life has to offer.

 Similar to the Swedish word ‘resfeber’, onism describes the feeling of knowing that you’ll never be able to see it all.
 They say that the more you travel, the harder it gets to stay in one place.

-A desire to change and alter your life.
+Definition: A desire to change and alter your life.

-The stress of speaking a foreign language.
+Definition: This untranslatable gem describes the stress of speaking a foreign language.

 Origin: Old English